getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 awesome = 100;
 ```

-When this module is imported, regardless of before or after the `awesome = 100` setting, once that assignment has happened, the imported binding the resolves the `100` value, not `42`.
+When this module is imported, regardless of whether that's before or after the `awesome = 100` setting, once that assignment has happened, the imported binding resolves to the `100` value, not `42`.

-That's because the binding is in essence a reference to, or a pointer to, the `awesome` variable itself, rather than a copy of its value.
+That's because the binding is, in essence, a reference to, or a pointer to, the `awesome` variable itself, rather than a copy of its value.
 This is a mostly unprecedented concept for JS introduced with ES6 module bindings.

 Though you can clearly use `export` multiple times inside a module's definition, ES6 definitely prefers the approach that a module has a single export, which is known as a *default export*.
-In the words of some members of the TC39 committee, you're "rewarded with simpler `import` syntax" if you follow that pattern, and conversely need more verbose syntax if you don't.
+In the words of some members of the TC39 committee, you're "rewarded with simpler `import` syntax" if you follow that pattern, and conversely "penalized" with more verbose syntax if you don't.

 A default export sets a particular exported binding to be the default when importing the module.
 The name of the binding is literally `default`.
 As you'll see later, when importing module bindings you can also rename them, as you commonly will with a default export.